Religious plaques

 Orange plaques

-Baker shows a similar orange plaque to those on the right and left, and writes: 'Probably Ball's Deptford Pottery, c1870'.
-Orange lustre was used between the period 1860–1890, and Baker writes that the quality of orange items 'is usually extremely poor'.
-Orange lustre has a tendency to become very rubbed.
-The combination of rubbing, poor potting, and a later production date, makes orange plaques less attractive to collectors.
+Baker attributes similar orange plaque to those on the right and left to Ball's Deptford Pottery, c1870.
+The centre, square, plaque is attributed to Scott of Southwick.
+Orange lustre was used between the period 1860–1890, and the quality is often poor, with rubbed lustre.
+Rubbing, poor potting, and a later production date, make orange plaques less attractive to collectors.